-We believe that the potential advantages of treatment with IFX-1 in AAV are the following:
+We believe that the potential advantages of treatment with vilobelimab in AAV are the following:

-• Rapid onset of action: IFX-1 has fast onset of action such that after its intravenous administration, IFX-1 inhibits C5a-induced signaling completely, providing immediate protection from C5a induced priming and activation of neutro-phils in this disease.
-This may result in a faster response rate and a potentially quicker induction of remis-sion when compared to the currently available treatment options.

-• Potential potency advantages (over receptor inhibition): IFX-1 blocks the upstream ligand C5a, which inhibits signaling through both receptors, C5aR and C5L2; C5a pro-inflammatory MoA through both C5aR and C5L2 has been shown to be important for ANCA-primed and C5a-induced neutrophil degranulation as key disease-driving mechanism in AAV (published by Hao and Wang et al 2013, PloS ONE).
+- Rapid onset of action: vilobelimab has fast onset of action such that after its intravenous administration, vilobelimab inhibits C5a-induced signaling completely, providing immediate protection from C5a induced priming and activation of neutrophils in this disease.
+This may result in a faster response rate and a potentially quicker induction of remission when compared to the currently available treatment options. - Potential potency advantages (over receptor inhibition): vilobelimab blocks the upstream ligand C5a, which inhibits signaling through both receptors, C5aR and C5L2; C5a pro-inflammatory MoA through both C5aR and C5L2 has been shown to be important for ANCA-primed and C5a-induced neutrophil degranulation as key disease-driving mechanism in AAV (published by Hao and Wang et al 2013, PloS ONE).

-IFX-1 for the treatment of Pyoderma Gangraenosum
+Vilobelimab for the treatment of Pyoderma Gangraenosum

-We are also developing IFX-1 for the treatment of Pyoderma Gangraenosum (PG).
+We are also developing vilobelimab for the treatment of Pyoderma Gangraenosum (PG).
 PG is a chronic inflammatory form of neutrophilic dermatosis characterized by accumulation of neutrophils in the affected skin areas.
 The exact pathophysiology is not fully understood, but it is postulated that inflammatory cytokine production as well as neutrophil activation and dysfunction contribute to a sterile inflammation in the skin.
 PG presents as painful pustule or papule, mainly on the lower extremities which rapidly progress to an extremely painful enlarging ulcer.
 Associated symptoms include fever, malaise, weight loss and myalgia.
 PG usually has a devastating effect on a patient's life due to the severe pain and induction of significant movement impairment depending on lesions' location.
-The exact prevalence of PG is not yet known, but is estimated that up to 50,000 patients in the US and Europe are affected by this disease.
+The exact prevalence of PG is not yet known but is estimated that up to 51,000 patients in the U.S. and Europe are affected by this disease.
 We plan to seek orphan drug designation for PG in the United States and Europe.